clairengo02/Pioneer-Education-Performance-Dashboard/README.md

 ### Attendance and academic achievement

 Based on these findings in dashboard 2, attendance showed the clearest association with performance:

-"Students who met requirements and continued enrolment generally had higher attendance and stronger term results.
-This is an association within the dataset and does not by itself prove that attendance causes higher marks."
+- Students who met requirements and continued enrolment generally had higher attendance and stronger term results.
+This is an association within the dataset and does not by itself prove that attendance causes higher marks.

 In conclusion, Pioneer Education could: